xgilarb/xgmanabu/README.md

 # xgmanabu

-Just a First Project Contain all of <br> my Self-taught with Glang (GDScript & Golang) lang Materials.
+Just a First Project Contain all of <br> my Self-taught with Glang (GDScript & Golang) Materials.